 "The opportunity to serve as a visible reminder of the Holy while ensuring that Air Force members and their families are able to exercise their constitutional right to freedom of religion is an honor and a privilege.
 I have complete confidence that the skills I have learned in the Air Force will be an asset to wherever I take my rabbinate."

-Rabbi Chaplain Rein combines his work as chaplain in the Air Force Reserve with his full-time job as assistant rabbi at Park Avenue Synagogue in New York and father of two little sons.
+Rabbi Chaplain Rein combines his work as chaplain in the Air Force Reserve with his full-time job as rabbi at Agudas Achim Congregation in Virginia and father of two little sons.

 Rabbi Rafi Kaiserblueth (JTS '10)